-Lindsay Lohan Declares She Will Play Ariel In A ‘Little Mermaid’ Remake
+Lindsay Lohan Wants To Be Ariel In A 'Little Mermaid' Remake

 Depending on whom you ask, Lindsay Lohan may or may not be playing Ariel in a live-action remake of "The Little Mermaid."